xspize/brand-yourself-assessment/README.md

   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_6.png?raw=true">
 </p>

 Once the logo was created and all set up, I can now finally start testing out different shades of colouring.
-Starting with Black and White.
+Before that, I initially made the logo in black and white.

 <p align="center">
 Black and white: